 - Updated to current releases whenever possible

-- Not already available and does not need to be purchased
+- May already be available and does not need to be purchased again

 - Properly cataloged in our system so information is easier to locate and help with renewals and future purchases